vshesh/glue/README.md

 forthcoming, but for now you can read the library.py file to see the full details.

-To do this parsing, just run `echo file | python -m glue` to see html be spit out.
+To do this parsing, just run `echo file | python3 -m glue` to see html be spit out.

 ## Use Case 2: Create/Extend a Registry